16.6. Synchronizing Groups

-- Groups in the Active Directory domain are synced if it is configured in the sync agreement by selecting the Sync New Windows Groups option.
-All of the Windows groups are copied to the Directory Server when synchronization is initiated and then new groups are synced over as they are created.
+- Groups in the Active Directory domain are synchronized if it is configured in the sync agreement by selecting the Sync New Windows Groups option.
+All of the Windows groups are copied to the Directory Server when synchronization is initiated and then new groups are synchronized over as they are created.

 - A Directory Server group account is synchronized to Active Directory through specific attributes that are present on the Directory Server entry.
 Any Directory Server entry must have the

 ntGroupobject class and the

 ntGroupCreateNewGroupattribute (even on an existing entry) signals Directory Server Windows Synchronization to write the entry over to the Active Directory server.New or modified groups that have the

 ntGroupobject class are created and synchronized over to the Windows machine at the next regular update.

 - Two attributes control whether Directory Server groups are created and deleted on Active Directory,

 ntGroupCreateNewGroupis required to sync Directory Server groups over to Active Directory.

 - ntUserDomainId contains the unique ID for the entry on the Active Directory domain.
 This is the only required attribute for the

 - ntGroupType is the type of Windows group.
 Windows group types are global/security, domain local/security, builtin, universal/security, global/distribution, domain local/distribution, or universal/distribution.
 This is set automatically for Windows groups that are synchronized over, but this attribute must be set manually on Directory Server entries before they can be synchronized.